What is the application deadline?

 When are classes held?

-Classes are scheduled on Tuesday and Thursday evenings (5:30–8:30 pm) to allow professionals to complete the degree while remaining active in their jobs and in the industry.
-The exception to this schedule are the two overseas seminars, which take place in the first term in Europe and in the final term in Asia.
+Classes are generally scheduled on Tuesday and Thursday evenings (5:10–8:00 pm) to allow professionals to complete the degree while remaining active in their jobs and in the industry.
+For seminar courses with a lower student-to-faculty ratio, necessary for achievement of the learning outcomes, there may be multiple sections of the course, which could meet on a Monday or Wednesday evening as well.
+However, students are only enrolled two evenings per week in any given term.
+The exceptions to this schedule are the two overseas seminars, which take place in the first term and in the final term.